 Let fo be the result of instantiating FunctionDeclaration f as described in Clause 13.

 Let funcAlreadyDeclared be the result of calling env’s HasBinding concrete method passing fn as the argument.

-If funcAlreadyDeclared is false, call env’s CreateMutableBinding concrete method passing fn and configurableBindings as the arguments.
+If funcAlreadyDeclared is false, then

+Call env’s CreateMutableBinding concrete method passing fn and configurableBindings as the arguments.